Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Conclusion

 Notice that for the offline version, our results imply that the Never-Wait algorithm is a 2-approximation algorithm for PFFBs to minimize the makespan, total completion time, maximum flow time or total flow time.
 This is interesting as so far, for PFFBs with arbitrarily many stages, no exact polynomial algorithm has been found even in the case where all stages consist of only one machine (see, e.g., \cite{PFBPaper1}).

 As this is the first study of online PFFBs, it is natural that some open questions remain.
 Most importantly, there remains a gap between the competitiveness of the Never-Wait algorithm and the lower bound of competitiveness in the case of three or more stages for makespan and total completion time, and even in the case of two stages, for the maximum flow time.
 Of course, it would be desirable to close this gap, either by proving a larger lower bound of competitiveness or by finding a better algorithm than the Never-Wait algorithm.
 As we have shown in Example \ref{Exa:NeverWaitEpsilon}, the Never-Wait algorithm itself cannot be better than 2-competitive in general.
 One way to improve the Never-Wait algorithm could be to better forecast what happens on the later stages of the PFFB.
 Observe that, despite the online situation, we can forecast job arrivals on later stages once the jobs become available at the first stage.
 Indeed, at any time step $t$, the full schedule (and thus arrival forecast) at each stage can be computed for all jobs which become available before $t$.
 Thus, for the later stages in the PFFB, the Never-Wait algorithm might be improved by using this additional knowledge of future job arrivals.
+Note that in the practical study mentioned above, such an improvement has been successfully attempted for a specific problem instance (see \cite{ackermannGOR}).

 In addition to closing these gaps, for the total completion time and total flow time objectives, it might be possible to achieve better competitive ratios for special cases where a certain minimum number of machines per stage is guaranteed.
 Observe that the lower bound constructions in Section~\ref{Sec:LowerBoundCmp} (Theorems~\ref{Thm:sumCjLB} and~\ref{Th:LBFSum}) only use a single machine.
 It might be the case that the same lower bounds do no longer hold if each stage contains several parallel machines.
 Possibly, better competitive ratios dependent on $m\coloneqq\min_{i\in[s]}m_i$ could be established. \citet{cao2011sumwjCj} provide a result of this kind for parallel machines (only one stage) with unbounded batch capacity.
 For the makespan and maximum flow time objectives, however, the lower bounds by \citet{zhang2003optimal} and \citet{Jiao2014maxflowtime} involve arbitrarily many parallel machines.
 Hence, for these objectives, it is not possible to achieve better competitive ratios for high values of $m$.